ykshi/SPNet/README.md

 ========================
 ```

 Since the boundary contextualized model requires lots of manual efforts and the training process is too complex to provide one-step script.
 Thus, we provide a model trained with VOC2012 and boundary map in `./checkpoints/main_spnetmodel_pre_trained.pth`.
+We are glad to share training skills and you can send the mail to `shiyk3ATmail2.sysu.edu.cn` for discussion.

 You can run script `sh eval_pre_trained.sh` to re-produce our results with output as:
 ```
 =========SPNet==========
 The testing time is 0.814436 second